jafudi/flexpair-website/index.md

 ## Truly interactive wherever you are
 - we do not waste valuable bandwidth for stuttering video
-- we concentrate on live co-editing and high quality audio
+- we focus on live co-editing and pleasant, high quality audio
-- 1-click switching between multiple shared desktops in your team
+- easy 1-click switching between multiple shared desktops in your team
-- minimize latency (delay) by strategic choice of data center location
+- minimize signal latency by a strategic choice of your server location
-- self-hosted team inbox for asynchronous collaboration by mail
+- includes a self-hosted team inbox for asynchronous collaboration by mail

 ## Fully reproducible work environment
 - never ever again hear or say the words "but it worked on my machine"